 Thailand's largest island is its best example of the benefits and problems of tourism.
 Huge promotions of Phuket by the TAT and travel agents since Thailand first start attracting international travellers on a large scale in the 1980s have brought in millions of tourists and billions of baht -- the province is visited by over a third of all international visitors to Thailand in any given year.
 But along with them has come unregulated development, severe environmental degradation, organised read more about Phuket

-Some 50 km from the Thai western coast among open water in the Andaman Sea, the Similan islands are known far and wide to boast some of the most spectacular scenery and best snorkelling and diving of anywhere in Southeast Asia.
-With Malay roots, the word similan means nine in local Moken (sea gypsy) language after the nine tiny islands of the Similan archipelago.
-Along with magnificent underwater seascapes, the Similans boast some of the finest white sand, turquoise water beaches in Thailand, read more about Similan Islands
+Found 70 km off the coast of Phang Nga province, the Similan islands are one of Thailand’s most spectacular destinations, with rich marine life and colourful seascapes ideal for diving and snorkelling.
+With Malay roots, the word “similan” means “nine” in local Moken (sea gypsy) language after the nine tiny islands of the Similan archipelago.
+Along with magnificent underwater sights, the Similans boast some of the finest white sand, turquoise water beaches in Thailand, and even a few read more about Similan Islands

 Islands in Cambodia

 Koh Rong is quite possibly that cliched island paradise you've been looking for, boasting pristine white beaches, turquoise water and limited development on most of the island.
 For years the island was almost completely undeveloped save for a diving outfit and a few bungalows, though that's changing, in particular on the southern patch Koh Touch.
 Serviced by the fast boat from Sihanoukville as the fourth stop, Koh Touch is a sandy guesthouse-packed stretch that has earned Koh Rong a read more about Koh Rong

 Koh Rong Samloem